Influenza A virus subtype H5N2: United States

 In February 2004, an outbreak occurred in Texas and the affected flock was culled without any further transmission.

 In 2007, a low-pathogenic strain of H5N2 was found in samples collected from 25,000 turkeys in West Virginia in a routine testing prior to their slaughter.
 The birds showed no sign of illness or mortality.
 Measures were taken to prevent the virus from mutating and spreading.

 In 2015, an outbreak of H5N2 was identified in a series of chicken and turkey farming operations in the Midwestern region of the United States.
-As of 30 May, more than 43 million birds in 15 states had been destroyed as a result of the outbreak, including nearly 30 million in Iowa alone, the nation's largest egg producer.
+Around 50.5 million birds were killed by the disease or via mass killing methods (primarily foam depopulation) in an attempt to contain the outbreak.
+Nearly 30 million were killed in Iowa alone, the nation's largest egg producer.

 In January 2017, the US Department of Agriculture announced that H5N2 was discovered on a duck in Fergus County, Montana.

 Canada

 In February 2009, a commercial turkey farm in Abbottsford, British Columbia (the Fraser Valley) was struck with a H5N2 outbreak, and 36 sites were quarantined as precautionary measure.

 In July 2016, a duck farm "near St. Catharines, Ontario" was the site of an outbreak of H5N2.
 The CFIA directed the biological heat treatment of the compost at the infected premises to ensure that a reservoir for the virus was destroyed.